Giphy/GiphyAPI/README.md

 # Giphy API Documentation

+Giphy is an animated [GIF](http://en.wikipedia.org/wiki/Graphics_Interchange_Format) search engine.

-The Giphy API is now open to the public.
+The Giphy API is open to the public.
 We have institued a simple, single public beta key system to let anyone quickly hack and experiment with the API.

-An API key is required for all endpoints.
+An API key is required for all endpoints. <b>The public beta key is "dc6zaTOxFJmzC"</b>.
+Please use this key to develop your application and experiment with the API.

-Giphy is an animated [GIF](http://en.wikipedia.org/wiki/Graphics_Interchange_Format) search engine.
-If you would like to use Giphy API in production, please contact [api@giphy.com](mailto:api@giphy.com) for a unique API key.
+If you would like to use Giphy API in production, please contact [api@giphy.com](mailto:api@giphy.com) for a unique API key with the following information:

+- The app name with brief description, web / app store links, etc.

+- If this is a new app, do you have a go-live date? (it’s ok if you don't)

 ## Overview